alialkhatib/alialkhatib.github.io/classes/2021/summer/intro_to_data_ethics/index.md

 ### Term paper

-tl;dr: you'll write a **5-page position paper** calling attention to a topic and advocating some change in policy or design, **due at 11:59pm AOE on the last day of class**
+tl;dr: you'll write a **5-page position paper** calling attention to a topic and advocating some change in policy or design, **due at 11:59pm pacific time on the last day of class**

 I want you to be able to identify and describe an issue, situate it, and ultimately make a persuasive argument that we (where "we" is up to you) should do something different.